 There is a lot to sink in when it comes to IGCSE Biology.
 Unless you have a photographic memory, just reading through books, notes or resources won’t get you far.

-Start with the Hard Topics First
+Start with the Hardest IGCSE Biology Topics First

 We tend to spend more time working on the topics we like.
-It’s natural because we are often drawn to things that are simple and less challenging.
+It’s natural since we are often drawn to things that are simple and less challenging.
 However, your chances of getting a 9 in your IGCSE Biology exam become slimmer if you give your time only to the things you like.
 In fact, you should do the opposite.

 Specific Advice for EFL (English as a foreign language) Learners